Giant Correlators at Quantum Level: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Shota Komatsu and Xinan Zhou for very helpful discussions.
-We also thank Bukhard Eden and Claude Duhr for the support on the computation of conformal integrals.
+We also thank Bukhard Eden, Claude Duhr for the support on the computation of conformal integrals.
+Furthermore, we are grateful to Yingxuan Xu because of his help on the numeric checks of conformal integrals.
 The work of YJ is partly supported by Startup Funding no. 3207022217A1 of Southeast University.
 YZ is supported from the NSF of China through Grant No. 11947301, 12047502, 12075234 and 12247103.